All Episodes

 The press is taking it off the table because they don't want to embarrass the Democrats with it.

-Um regardless what happens in Iraq, President Bush is not going to get due credit or a proper analysis, historical analysis, until this generation's long gone and dead.
+Regardless what happens in Iraq, President Bush is not going to get due credit or a proper analysis, historical analysis, until this generation is long gone and dead.

-Uh who are recently born and are infants, uh who don't even know they're going to be historians yet.
+Historians who are not even yet born, who are recently born and are infants, who don't even know they're going to be historians yet.

 But since the issue of Iraq is not going to be a paramount campaign issue, mark my words on this.

-I don't think the approval numbers on it are gonna be a factor.
+I don't think the approval numbers on it are going to be a factor.

-I got an email here from a guy named Mort and Keokuk, and he has sent me a uh story from the Houston Chronicle.
+After this, I got an email here from a guy named Mort Nkiakuk, and he has sent me a story from the Houston Chronicle.

 Mort's not happy.